 A study of selected Anglophone literary texts written between 1660 and 1900 focusing on the dynamic relationship between individual works and the broader culture from which they emerge.
 The course emphasizes historical, political and social events through which this literature was produced; the development of genres and poetics over time; and important changes in language.
-Representative offerings include: Poetry of the Augustan Age; Victorian Comedy; Literature of 19th Century Social Reform; Napoleon in British Literature; Antebellum Literature;

-Silver Fork Fiction; Virtual Thoreau; Transatlantic Romantic Prose.
-(May be taken for credit twice under different subtitles.)
-Prerequisite: ENGL 203 or permission of instructor.
+Representative offerings include: Poetry of the Augustan Age; Victorian Comedy; Literature of 19th Century Social Reform; Napoleon in British Literature; Antebellum Literature; Silver Fork Fiction; Virtual Thoreau; Transatlantic Romantic Prose.
+(May be taken twice for credit under different subtitles.)
+Prerequisite: ENGL 203.
 Credits: 4(4-0).
 Offered at least once a year.